 Symptoms of AWS are often treated with sedatives called

 complete, additional medications and supplements may be needed to address

 complications and nutritional deficiencies that occur as a result of chronic

 Most people with AWS fully recover.
-If you stop drinking,
+If you stop drinking, get

-However, sleep disturbances, irritability, and fatigue may continue for months.
+sleep disturbances, irritability, and fatigue may continue for months.